projectcalico/calico/reference/public-cloud/azure.md

 ## About {{site.prodname}} on Azure

-While Azure does not support {{site.prodname}} networking, you can use
+While Azure does not support {{site.prodname}} networking without encapsulation, you can use
 {{site.prodname}} policy with one of the following networking options.

 - **Azure user-defined routes**: This option provides networking without overlays.